Music written in all major or minor keys: History

+J.S.
 Bach and his precursors

 Johann Sebastian Bach's The Well-Tempered Clavier, two complete sets of 24 Preludes and Fugues written for keyboard in 1722 and 1742, and often known as "the 48", is generally considered the greatest example of music traversing all 24 keys.
 Many later composers clearly modelled their sets on Bach's, including the order of the keys.

 It was long believed that Bach had taken the title The Well-Tempered Clavier from a similarly named set of 24 Preludes and Fugues in all the keys, for which a manuscript dated 1689 was found in the library of the Brussels Conservatoire.
 It was later shown that this was the work of a composer who was not even born by 1689: Bernhard Christian Weber (1712–1758).
 In fact, the work was written in 1745–50 in imitation of Bach's example.
 While Bach can safely claim the title The Well-Tempered Clavier, he was not the earliest composer to write sets of pieces in all the keys:

 As early as 1567, Giacomo Gorzanis (c.1520–c.1577) composed twelve settings of the passamezzo antico and passamezzo moderno, each followed by a saltarello, in all 24 keys.
 In 1584, Vincenzo Galilei, father of Galileo Galilei, wrote a Codex of pieces illustrating the use of all 24 major and minor keys.

 In 1640, Angelo Michele Bartolotti wrote Libro primo di chitarra spagnola, a cycle of passacaglias that moves through all 24 major and minor keys according to the circle of fifths.
 Also in 1640, Antonio Carbonchi wrote Sonate di chitarra spagnola con intavolatura franzese for guitar.

 In 1702, Johann Caspar Ferdinand Fischer wrote a cycle of 20 organ pieces all in different keys in his Ariadne musica.
 These included E major as well as E in Phrygian mode and again in Dorian mode, but not E minor per se.
 They also excluded C♯/D♭ major, D♯/E♭ minor, F♯/G♭ major, G♯/A♭ minor, and A♯/B♭ minor.
+J.S.
 Bach modelled the sequence of his 48 Preludes on Fischer's example.

-In 1735, between Bach's two sets, Johann Christian Schickhardt wrote his L'alphabet de la musique, Op.
+In 1735, between J.S Bach's two sets, Johann Christian Schickhardt wrote his L'alphabet de la musique, Op.
 30, which contained 24 sonatas for flute, violin, or recorder in all keys.
 In 1749, the year before Bach's death, Johann Gottlieb Goldberg, the inspiration for J.S.
 Bach's Goldberg Variations, wrote his own 24 polonaises for keyboard, one in each of the major and minor keys.
 Other examples include works by John Wilson (1595–1674), Daniel Croner (1682), Christoph Graupner (1718), Johann Mattheson (1719), Friedrich Suppig (1722), and Johann David Heinichen (1683–1729).